-Our choices and varieties of fruits and vegetables has expanded.
+Our choices and varieties of fruits and vegetables have expanded.

-This is not to say we don’t still enjoy the same fruits and vegetables we did in 1970!
+We still enjoy the same fruits and vegetables as we did in 1970!

 While we have integrated new produce into our diet regimen, it is safe to say, old habits die hard.
 In 1970, three vegetables – lettuce, tomatoes, and potatoes – were the most consumed fresh vegetables in the US.